COVID-19 Testing and Contact Tracing within County Jails in Michigan

 Additionally, standardizing practices among staff to minimize unnecessary contact (i.e., contact between quarantine unit staff and non-quarantined unit staff) is crucial to help minimize spread and to inform staff testing decisions based on access and proximity to detainees.
 Another strategy is to implement broader facility-wide testing following any COVID-19 positive case in the facility.

-At the WCJ, every two to three weeks, more than 1,000 jail staff are encouraged to seek testing at one of the contracted testing sites in Wayne County; however, WCJ is currently developing protocols for mandatory staff testing for all jail staff.
-To facilitate this, county public health agencies are working to increase the number of providers administering COVID-19 testing, including an onsite mobile testing near the jail, allowing for more geographic and time-related flexibility for staff seeking testing.
+At the onset of the pandemic, every two to three weeks, more than 1,000 WCJ staff were encouraged to seek testing at one of the contracted testing sites in Wayne County; WCJ still encourage all of their staff to get tested and assure that they have access to vaccinations through jail and community resources, as needed.
+To continue facilitating this, county public health agencies are working to increase the number of providers administering COVID-19 testing and vaccinations, including an onsite mobile testing near the jail, allowing for more geographic and time-related flexibility for staff seeking testing or vaccination.

 Key Considerations for Testing

-Determining which type of testing strategy(ies) works best for your facility should be made with input from the jail medical provider and/or a specialist from your local public health department.
+Determining which type of testing strategy(ies) works best for your facility, with a strong consideration of the vaccine, should be made with input from the jail medical provider and/or a specialist from your local public health department.

 Pooled testing (batch testing), or conducting one laboratory test on a combined pool or batch of samples may be appropriate in jurisdictions based on community transmission of COVID-19 and within the facility based on contact with others.